 c.
-1400, "fleshy part of a fruit or plant," from Latin pulpa "animal or plant pulp; pith of wood," earlier *pelpa, perhaps from the same root as pulvis "dust," pollen "fine flour" (see pollen); extended to other similar substances by early 15c.
+1400, pulpe, "fleshy part of a fruit or plant," from Latin pulpa "animal or plant pulp; pith of wood," earlier *pelpa, perhaps from the same root as pulvis "dust," pollen "fine flour" (see pollen).
+Extended to similar moist substances or masses by early 15c.

-1660s "reduce to pulp" (implied in pulping), from pulp (n.).
-As "to remove the pulp from," from 1791.
+1660s (implied in pulping), "reduce to pulp, made into pulp," from pulp (n.).
+As "to remove the pulp from, deprive of the surrounding pulp" from 1791.
 Related: Pulped.